Dichrostachys cinerea

 Dichrostachys cinerea, known as sicklebush, bell mimosa, Chinese lantern tree or Kalahari Christmas tree (South Africa), is a legume of the genus Dichrostachys in the family Fabaceae.

-Other common names include omubambanjobe (Tooro Uganda), acacia Saint Domingue (French), el marabú (Cuba), " Mpangara" (Shona), Kalahari-Weihnachtsbaum (German of former South West Africa), kéké or mimosa clochette (Réunion).
+Other common names include omubambanjobe (Tooro Uganda), acacia Saint Domingue (French), el marabú (Cuba), " Mpangara" (Shona), Kalahari-Weihnachtsbaum (German of former South West Africa), kéké or mimosa clochette (Réunion), burli (Fula), sinté (Soninke).

 Etymology

 The generic name Dichrostachys means 'two-colored spike', referring to its two-colored inflorescence, from the Ancient Greek δί- (di-, 'twice'), χροός (khroos, 'color'), and στάχυς (stakhus, 'ear of grain').
 The specific name cinerea refers to the greyish hairs of the typical subspecies, from the Latin cinereus ('ashes').

 Distribution

 It is native to Africa, the Indian subcontinent and North Australia and had been introduced to the Caribbean and parts of Southeast Asia.
 In Ethiopia, the species is common in the Nechisar National Park.

 The tree was brought to the Caribbean in the 19th century.
 In various countries, such as Namibia, it is considered a dominant species of woody plant encroachment.
 In Cuba, where it is known as El Marabú or Marabou weed, it has become a serious invasive species problem, occupying about 20000 km2 of agricultural land.
 Plans are underway to exploit it as a source of biomass for renewable power generation.

 This tree is appearing in peninsular Florida.
 It is as yet uncertain if it was introduced by humans or birds.